akgunduz/dicon/README.md

 #### Locating Target Files

 Application gets the target job files as a single compressed zip file through Web UI and extracts on the server.
-As soon as operator triggers the process command via any Collector, system parse the job file and starts the distributed execution process across the node devices.
+As soon as operator triggers the process command via Collector, system parse the job file and starts the distributed execution process across the node devices.

 ### Workflow